BertieKerry/SailingSimulator/README.md

-# This is worth ignoring for the time being.
+# Current Objectives #

----
+- Neaten and robust-ify the code to not be so break-y